Arash-IrDev/locale-bulk-translator/README.md

 This repo will soon open for contributions.
 Until then, development is handled on the `main` branch, with upstream updates tracked via `upstream-main`.

-## Streaming & Batch Options
+## Configuration Options

-The extension can stream extremely large translation files.
+The extension can handle extremely large translation files.
 Configure the following settings in VS Code:

+- `i18nNexus.chunkSize` – maximum characters per chunk for optimal processing
+- `i18nNexus.autoSaveInterval` – delay between chunk processing for better visual feedback
-- `i18nNexus.translationBatchSize` – number of keys processed per batch when streaming.
+- `i18nNexus.translationBatchSize` – number of keys processed per batch when streaming
-- `i18nNexus.batchTokenLimit` – approximate token threshold before the batch size is reduced.
+- `i18nNexus.batchTokenLimit` – approximate token threshold before the batch size is reduced
-- `i18nNexus.parallelBatchCount` – how many batches to translate in parallel.
+- `i18nNexus.parallelBatchCount` – how many batches to translate in parallel

 ---